niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 assert(user("Luke Skywalker", 24, "IHateBranda")).
 ```

-Directly from the REPL, you can easily extract the password by
+Directly from the *REPL*, one can easily extract the password by
 creating a query using `user/3` predicate composed by the name of the
 user as a static value, an empty variable and a named variable called
 `Password`.
 This last will return the content of the password field